datasciences/Bayesian_Inference-graphical_models/README.md

 ![GitHub Logo](https://github.com/vvrahul11/Bayesian_ml_dl_workout_area/blob/master/images/Bayesian.jpg)

 This serves as a repository containing my Bayesian Inference learnings.
 Please do not get overwhelmed by the names of several packages written in the title.
 During my learning curve, due to the resources I used, I moved from brms through pymc3 to pyro.
-Initially, when I started out, I built models in brms.
+Initially, when I started out, I built models in brms (An R package).
 It was quite to easy to build and improve the model.
-But, eventually when it got harder to assess the outputs and underlying theory, I switched to Pymc3, which has a strong open source community around it.
+But, eventually when it got harder to assess the outputs, underlying theory and need for bayesian python models, I switched to Pymc3, which has a strong open source community around it.
 Later, once I picked up the theory and started building models in pymc3, I switched myself to pyro and trying my best to get expertise in it.
 You can read more about bayesian inference and the organisation of my resources below.

 Why I made this repository?